 You do not need to pre-verify any of your documents supporting your eligibility for courses, this is done as part of the application process.
 If you do not have access to your documents or have questions about the recognition of your foreign qualifications, please contact UHR by email or telephone: 010-470 03 00.

 A refugee undergraduate or PhD student from the war in Ukraine does not need to pay a tuition fee once they have received a temporary residence permit in Sweden, in accordance with the Temporary Protection Directive.
-To be eligible for this Directive, the student must have left Ukraine on 24th February 2022 or later (or alternatively have already been in Sweden since 30 October 2021).
+To be eligible for this Directive, the student must have arrived in Sweden on 30 October 2021.

 All positions must be advertised and appointed on the basis of merit and skill.
 There are exceptions according to the employment regulations when researchers have received funding in their own name.